Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

 \subsection{Exact bounds on the expectation values of single operator temporal derivatives}

 We will now explicitly arrive at the local thermal uncertainty relation of Eq. (\ref{central1}) by a sequence of three steps.
-We will first (i) write the equations of motion (Eq. (\ref{eq:HM})), then (ii) invoke the finite temperature variance uncertainty relations of Eq. (\ref{eq:uncertain:Q}) and, lastly, employ (iii) the defining property (Eq. (\ref{O:avg})) of the thermal equilibrium macrostate.
+We will first (i) write the equations of motion (Eq. (\ref{eq:HM})), then (ii) invoke the variance uncertainty relations of Eq. (\ref{eq:uncertain:Q}) for general local observables in thermal many body systems and, lastly, employ (iii) the defining property (Eq. (\ref{O:avg})) of the thermal equilibrium macrostate.
 Elements of this calculation appear in \cite{bound}.
 For simplicity, in what follows, we consider a system of distinguishable particles.
-As we explain in Appendix \ref{sec:identical}, similar conclusions arise for identical particles.
+As we explain in Appendix \ref{sec:identical}, similar conclusions follow for identical particles.

-We follow the outlined algorithm above.
+We follow the algorithm outlined above.
 Writing (step (i) of the above mentioned recipe) the equations of motion of Eq. (\ref{eq:HM}) for the rate of change of a general local operator and then bounding the resultant expectation value (step (ii)) using Eq. (\ref{eq:uncertain:Q}) yields

 Trivially rearranging Eq. (\ref{first-eq}),

 Averaging the last inequality over all $N_{\Lambda}$ particles (or sites in a spin system),

 We now convert (step (iii)) the time-energy uncertainty relation of Eq. (\ref{eq:intermediaten}) to a thermal equilibrium macrostate inequality.
 Recalling that the average over all $N_{\Lambda}$ particles in Eq. (\ref{eq:intermediaten}) reproduces the canonical ensemble average in disorder free thermal systems (Eqs. (\ref{O:avg}, \ref{cal-long})), we may write the lefthand side of Eq. (\ref{eq:intermediaten}) as